Th0rnike/github-user-search/README.md

 ## Installation

-To install and run the Tip Calculator project locally, follow these steps:
+To install and run the Github User Search project locally, follow these steps:

 1. Clone the repository to your local machine: